AntonGrn/home-auto-ALMA/home-server/README.md

 # Get started with your ALMA HomeServer

-There are no hard-coding requirements involved in setting up your ALMA HomeServer.
+There are no hard-coding involved in setting up your ALMA HomeServer.
 However, there are some configurations needed.

 ## Step 1: Required files